GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_EVENTS/README.md

 On large source-zones, the final stochastic_slip generation step (from Step 2) might not complete [say if the above script is killed due to exceeding time limits].
-If that happens, you need to follow Step 3 (otherwise skip to Step 4).
+If that happens, you need to follow Step 3 - otherwise, skip now to Step 4.

 The way to tell if this has happened is to examine raijin's job files (.o and .e files generated when the job ends).
 If the job was killed, they will contain statements to that effect.

 If the job was killed, then not all of your stochastic slip tsunami have been created.
 You can create the unfinished stochastic slip with [run_unfinished_stochastic_earthquake_tsunami.R](run_unfinished_stochastic_earthquake_tsunami.R).
 (Note: Currently this is automatically executed by Step 2, IF there are more than some threshold number of events in stochastic event set):